saumya-singh-14/distracted-driver/README.md

 Compute Metrics:

-  EAR to detect prolonged eye closure
+  1. EAR to detect prolonged eye closure

-  Gaze Score to detect if the driver is looking away
+  2. Gaze Score to detect if the driver is looking away

-  Head Pose to detect distraction
+  3. Head Pose to detect distraction

-Score Attention: Flags states like-

-  ASLEEP, LOOKING AWAY, DISTRACTED, TIRED
+Score Attention: Flags states like - ASLEEP, LOOKING AWAY, DISTRACTED, TIRED

 Display Warnings on the video feed in real time.